seelneas/Internet-Programming-Project/README.md

+# Internet Programming Project
-# This is the first step of developing car rental webiste.
+This is the first phase of the design of Car Rental Website.
 It is made up of pure HTML.